Lens Focal Length

 you have to be twelve times closer.

-As you can see, even a relatively huge 600mm lens at the relatively close
+As you can see, even a huge 800mm lens at the relatively close

 distance of 20 feet doesn't give the huge magnification you might expect.

-The field of view is about twelve inches.
+The field of view is about ten inches.

 It takes a big lens to photograph a small bird.